-- concessions to services provided under the former home assist secure program - · provision of on-demand bulky household item collection service - concessions, remissions or rebates for specific persons stated in a policy - any non-commercially driven concession or remission provided by resolution of Council - community services such as Clean Up Australia Day - special audits and assessments outside commercial requirements - waiver of disposal fees for charities, schools, clubs, and non-profit organisations that meet the conditions of Corporate Policy WST-003-P Waste Management and Resource Recovery Policy and the Exemption of Waste Disposal Fees at Council Recycling and Waste Centres Guideline - waiver of fees for disposal of asbestos, construction and demolition waste from the Bay Islands at Birkdale recycling and waste centre - emergency disposal of debris from major catastrophes, for example storms and floods.
+- concessions to services provided under the former home assist secure program - · provision of on-demand bulky household item collection service - concessions, remissions or rebates for specific persons stated in a policy - any non-commercially driven concession or remission provided by resolution of Council - community services such as Clean Up Australia Day - special audits and assessments outside commercial requirements - waiver of disposal fees for charities, schools, clubs, and non-profit organisations that meet the conditions of Corporate Policy WST-003-P Waste Management and Resource Recovery Policy. - waiver of fees for disposal of asbestos, construction and demolition waste from the Bay Islands at Birkdale recycling and waste centre - emergency disposal of debris from major catastrophes, for example storms and floods.

-CSOs for Council 2023-2024 are:
+CSOs for Council 2024-2025 are:

-Job Name Description of the nature of the CSO Budget Year 1 2023-24 \$000 Clean Up Australia Day Acceptance of Clean Up Australia Day waste transfer stations, provision of bulk waste bins and waste disposal for clean-up sites.
-2 Waste Disposal from Community Groups and Islands Disposal of construction and demolition (C&D) waste originating from islands and not accepted at island waste transfer stations; and waiving of disposal fees for community groups and not for profit organisations.
-57 In-Home Waste, Recycling and Green Waste Collection Service In-Home wheelie bin collection services to residents who are unable to place their bin at the kerb for collection due to ill health, physical or mental capacity.
+Job Name Description of the nature of the CSO Budget Year 1 2024-25 \$000 Clean Up Australia Day Acceptance of Clean Up Australia Day recycling and waste centres, provision of bulk waste bins and waste disposal for clean-up sites.
+2 Waste Disposal from Community Groups and Islands Disposal of construction and demolition (C&D) waste originating from islands and not accepted at island recycling and waste centres; and waiving of disposal fees for community groups and not for profit 57 In-Home Waste, Recycling and Green Waste Collection Service In-Home wheelie bin collection services to residents who are unable to place their bin at the kerb for collection due to ill health, physical or mental capacity.
 104 Bulky Item Collection Service (Elderly & People with Disability) Removal and disposal of bulky items and green waste to eligible elderly and disabled clients.
 44 208